daveyjonezz/Project2/README.md

-# HORUS: Keeping An Eye On Your Home

-Horus is a sensor-based home monitoring application.
-It provides the user with real-time monitoring utilizing various inputs from your home through remote senors, eg water, gas, motion, temperature.
-In the event that a sensnor is triggered, an API is utilized to notify the registered user.
-From the dashboard application, the user can check the status, test, or reset the sensors.
-Additionally, a weather feed is provided to the user for predictive action at their discretion.
+# Horus:
+## Keeping an eye on your home.

+Horus is an alarm monitoring application to provide the user with real time monitoring utilizing various inputs from your home - ie. water sensors, smoke detectors along with APIs that will notifiy you of potential adverse weather and natural events.

 ## Usage:

 ![Flow](./public/assets/images/Flow.PNG)

+## Hardware Requirements:

+- Raspberry Pi 3B
+- Bread Board with GPIO breakout
+- Jumper Wires
+- Water Sensor with DAC circuit
+- PIR Sensor
+- IR Flame Sensor